3 recommended OTC drugs

 Frequently asked

-How much water per day?
+How much water should I drink per day?

-1.5-2 L in normal conditions. +500 ml/h during exertion. +500-1000 ml in heat.
-More during breastfeeding, fever, diarrhea.
+1.5-2 L under normal conditions. +500 ml/h during exertion. +500-1000 ml in hot weather.
+More while breastfeeding, with fever, or with diarrhea.

 Plain water or electrolytes?

-Do tea or coffee dehydrate?
+Do tea or coffee cause dehydration?

 See also